tensorflow/addons/CONTRIBUTING.md

 If you're just modifying Python code (as opposed to C++/CUDA code), then you don't need to use Bazel to run your tests.
 And you don't need to compile anything.
-You don't even need a GPU because it's rare that something works for CPU but not for GPU.
 Just run from the root:

 ```